-7. Now, rinse the chenna thoroughly with the icy cold water which not only removes its acidic flavor but also makes the chenna soft.
+7. Now, rinse the chenna thoroughly with icy cold water which not only removes its acidic flavour but also makes the chenna soft.

-Note: Don’t squeeze the chenna completely and make it completely dry which makes your rasgulla hard and rubbery.
-The chenna should be soft, smooth and no dripping water from it.
+Note : Don’t squeeze the chenna completely and make it completely dry which makes your rasgulla hard and rubbery.
+The chenna should be soft, and smooth and no dripping water from it.

 9. Furthermore, hang the chenna in that cloth for 50 to 60 min.

-1. At first, take out the chenna from cloth and keep it in a large plate or food plater for kneading.
+1. For making crack free white rasgulla ball, take out the chenna from the cloth and keep it on a large plate or food plater for kneading.

 2. Now, sprinkle 1 tsp cornflour powder or maida which helps to make the rasgulla proper shape.